 Can you feed eggshells to hens?
 Yes, of course, you can, but it needs to be presented in a way that it has no resemblance to their produce.

 Or they may want their egg, and eat it, same as we mistakenly enjoy cake; for them never and for us on high and holy days only.
 Or, we'll both end up with an early demise.

-Ours is a very simple process; first wash the eggs, dry them in the sun, and then microwave them.
-And then crush them.
+Ours is a very simple process; first wash the eggshells, dry them in the sun, and then crush them.